Angel investment: what it is and how to find investors

 Is angel investment right for you?

-- Good fit if: You need fast funding with industry expertise and mentorship
+- Good fit if: you need fast funding with industry expertise and mentorship

 Key advantages over alternatives